flightctl/flightctl-ansible/README.md

-# Collection for Flight Control Service
+# Ansible Collection for Flight Control Service

 This Ansible Collection includes Ansible content to help automate the management of Flight Control resources.